marie-r/PAMGuardTonals2Silbidio/README.md

 ## Contains
 The following files are included.
+- filterMoans.py: Code to filter silbido annotations, that poor annotations be removed.
 - PamguardBinariesToJson.R: An R script to read multiple PAMGuard binary tonal-annotation files and to generate a corresponding JSON file.
 - PamguardToBinaryFiles.py: The main program.
 - README.md: The readme.